Bhakti: Terminology

 The term bhakti refers to one of several alternate spiritual paths to moksha (spiritual freedom, liberation, salvation) in Hinduism, and it is referred to as bhakti marga or bhakti yoga.
 The other paths are Jnana marga (path of knowledge), Karma marga (path of works), Rāja marga (path of contemplation and meditation).

 The term bhakti has been usually translated as "devotion" in Orientalist literature.
 The colonial era authors variously described bhakti as a form of mysticism or "primitive" religious devotion of lay people with monotheistic parallels.
 However, modern scholars state "devotion" is a misleading and incomplete translation of bhakti.

 Many contemporary scholars have questioned this terminology, and most now trace the term bhakti as one of the several spiritual perspectives that emerged from reflections on the Vedic context and Hindu way of life.
 Bhakti in Indian religions is not a ritualistic devotion to a God or to religion, but participation in a path that includes behavior, ethics, mores and spirituality.
 It involves, among other things, refining one's state of mind, knowing God, participating in God, and internalizing God.
 Increasingly, instead of "devotion", the term "participation" is appearing in scholarly literature as a gloss for the term bhakti.

-Bhakti is an important term in Sikhism and Hinduism.
-They both share numerous concepts and core spiritual ideas, but bhakti of nirguni (devotion to divine without attributes) is particularly significant in Sikhism.
-In Hinduism, diverse ideas continue, where both saguni and nirguni bhakti (devotion to divine with or without attributes) or alternate paths to spirituality are among the options left to the choice of a Hindu.
+Diverse ideas continue in Hinduism, where both saguni and nirguni bhakti (devotion to divine with or without attributes) or alternate paths to spirituality are among the options left to the choice of a Hindu.

+Bhakti is an important term in Sikhism.
+The term appears as bhagti (ਭਗਤੀ) in the Guru Granth Sahib; there, it never appears alongside the terms nirgun or sargun.
+David N. Lorenzen writes that bhakti of nirguni (which he considers as devotion to the divine without attributes) is particularly significant in Sikhism, and Sikhism is derived from it..
+However, Hardip Singh Syan writes that mainstream Sikh Gurus developed a separate conception of bhakti opposed to the existing social structure.
+The Mina sect, which vehemently opposed mainstream Sikhism and the Khalsa, merged Sikh bhakti with Vaishnavite bhakti with the opposite aim, while producing literary works that affirmed traditional bhakti values.